Normando1945/Simple-Python-Matlab-JavaSript-Functions-Collection/funciones_SpecBNewmark/Readme.md

 - `xvo` = Initial velocity, typically 0.
 - `TG` = Time vector from seismic record.
 - `SG` = Acceleration data from seismic record.
-- `record` = Identifier for the seismic record, e.g., "Northridge Earthquake".
+- `record` = Identifier for the seismic record, e.g., "ChiChi_Long Earthquake".

 **Note**: The function includes interactive features for enhanced visualization.
 Users can explore the response spectra by moving the cursor along the curve.
 The seismic record and spectral plots provide valuable insights into the structural response under seismic loading.